Skip to content

 CommandEffect

-teamctl ps (alias status)Wide table: agents, supervisor state, inbox depth.
+teamctl statusWide table for the current team: agents, supervisor state, inbox depth.

 teamctl logs <project>:<agent>Capture the tmux pane’s scrollback (last ~3000 lines).